 Harbourfront Centre, Toronto, Ontario

 Located on Toronto's waterfront, the Harbourfront Centre is an innovative not-for-profit cultural organization that creates events and activities for a diverse group of people including sailboat and powerboat rentals.
 Their fleet is in great shape and has all the required safety equipment.
 They rent bareboat to the public with recognized credentials, or equivalent boating experience.
-Their smaller powerboats require safety training provided by our knowledgeable staff.
-Alternatively, for those without experience we can provide an instructor to sail or drive the boat for you.
+Their smaller powerboats require safety training provided by their knowledgeable staff.
+Alternatively, they'll provide an instructor to sail or drive the boat for those without experience.

 Blue Beacon Marina Rent-A-Boat, Orillia, Ontario